Hey, look, all you're doubting Thomas is out there.

 Have you ever seen Medicare repealed?

-Republicans are telling us, eh, yeah, we want to repeal it, but it may be very tough to do.
+Republicans are telling us, yeah, we want to repeal it, but it may be very tough to do.

-Or is it just lip service from the Republicans?
+So, is there a real impetus to repeal this, or is it just lip service from the Republicans?

-Now, uh, people at the Independent Women's Voice have put a website up called the uh repeal the pledge.
+Now, people at the Independent Women's Voice have put a website up called the Repeal the Pledge, and it's a site that people can go to and sign an electronic petition.

-It's also there's no donate button on this site yet, so don't worry here.
+It's also, there's no donate button on this site yet, so don't worry here.

-Uh these are just people who believe that the Republicans need to be held their feet to the fire.
+These are just people who believe that the Republicans need to be held their feet to the fire.

 Okay, you say you want to repeal it?